awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RemoteAccess`  <a name="cfn-eks-nodegroup-remoteaccess"></a>
-The remote access \(SSH\) configuration to use with your node group\.
+The remote access configuration to use with your node group\.
+For Linux, the protocol is SSH\.
+For Windows, the protocol is RDP\.
 If you specify `launchTemplate`, then don't specify `remoteAccess`, or the node group deployment will fail\.
 For more information about using launch templates with Amazon EKS, see [Launch template support](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html) in the *Amazon EKS User Guide*\.
 *Required*: No
 *Type*: [RemoteAccess](aws-properties-eks-nodegroup-remoteaccess.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)